thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 legacyFolderId, UID)`, through the compatibility mapping until that support is intentionally retired.
 Newly created references use the global identifier model.

-Before step 6, global data is not visible to normal mail code.
-Any failure before that step keeps legacy storage authoritative.
-A later retry starts with a new unpublished import.
+Before step 7, global data and copied settings are not visible to normal account or mail code.
+Any failure before that step keeps the old account list, old settings, and legacy mail storage authoritative.
+A later retry starts with a new unpublished import and reuses the durable account mapping.

 ### Pre-flight storage check